cloudappsguy/cloudappsguy.github.io/_posts/2025-05-20-welcome-to-my-website.md

 If I can pull together any of my old content from the [wayback machine](https://web.archive.org/) or with the dust bunnies buried on a disk somewhere - I'll get it republished here in an archive section.

+## Old stuff

-Finally - if there is anything you are interested in and would like to me to write about - maybe something we built together, a situation we encountered, my thoughts on why the sky is blue - fire me a message in my [contact form](/contact) and I'll get on it!
+If there is anything you are interested in and would like to me to write about - maybe something we built together, a situation we encountered, my thoughts on why the sky is blue - fire me a message in my [contact form](/contact) and I'll get on it!

 Thanks - enjoy the ride.